On the convergence of the Willmore flow with Dirichlet boundary conditions: Introduction and main results

 Initially, the study of the Willmore energy focused mainly on closed surfaces, i.e., the case $\partial\Sigma=\emptyset$.
 Among compact, closed immersed surfaces in $\R^3$, round spheres are the only minimizers of $\W$ and have energy $4\pi$.
 Remarkably, for such surfaces, the Willmore functional is invariant with respect to smooth conformal transformations.

 Regarding the minimization of the Willmore energy among surfaces with boundary, there are several results on the existence of minimizers and critical points where different boundary conditions are prescribed, cf. \cite{schaetzle2010,dallacquadeckelnickgrunau2008,dallacquafroehlichgrunauschieweck2011,dallacquadeckelnickwheeler2013,bergnerdallacquafroehlich2010,deckelnickgrunau2007,deckelnickgrunau2009,novagapozzetta2020,eichmanngrunau2019}.
 In the recent contribution \cite{metsch2022}, Metsch covers the area-preserving Willmore flow with free boundary conditions.
 More precisely, he considers surfaces which are suitably close to a half-sphere with a small radius and which are sliding on the boundary of a domain while meeting it orthogonally.
+In \cite{ruppspener2020}, the one-dimensional analog of the Willmore flow, the so-called elastic flow with Dirichlet (or equivalently \emph{clamped}) boundary conditions is studied under a length preserving constraint.
+The authors prove global existence and convergence to constrained critical points for initial data only in the energy space $W^{2,2}$.

 Early work by Kuwert-Schätzle in \cite{kuwertschaetzle2001} sparked great interest in the analytical properties, especially regarding long-time behavior, of the Willmore flow.
 Together with their results in \cite{kuwertschaetzle2004} and \cite{kuwertschaetzle2002}, employing a suitable blow-up analysis, Kuwert-Schätzle managed to prove the following.
-If the initial datum $f_0$ is a smooth, spherical immersion (that is, $\Sigma=\S^2$) whose Willmore energy does not exceed $8\pi$, then the Willmore flow exists globally and, after suitable reparametrization, converges to a round sphere, i.e. to the global minimizer of the Willmore functional.
+If the initial datum $f_0$ is a smooth, spherical immersion (that is, $\Sigma=\S^2$) whose Willmore energy is below $8\pi$, then the Willmore flow exists globally and, after suitable reparametrization, converges to a round sphere, i.e. to the global minimizer of the Willmore functional.
 Further, as it turns out, the energy constraint of $8\pi$ is in general sharp.
 Indeed, in \cite{blatt2009}, Blatt constructs spherical immersions whose Willmore energy approaches $8\pi$ arbitrarily close from above, but the Willmore flow starting in each of those immersions develops a singularity.
 Various numerical studies on the singular behavior of the Willmore flow are carried out in \cite{mayersimonett2002,barrettgarckenuernberg2021}.

 In the case of immersed tori with a rotational symmetry in $\R^3$, similar findings are made in \cite{dallacquamullerschatzlespener2020}.
 As long as the Willmore energy of the initial torus does not exceed $8\pi$, Dall'Acqua-Müller-Schätzle-Spener prove global existence and convergence to the Clifford torus, the global Willmore minimizer among immersed tori.
 Further, they construct singular examples showing the optimality of the threshold.